On the uniqueness of infinity-categorical enhancements of triangulated categories: (Counter)examples, questions, and conjectures

-Now, consider Questions~\ref{q:omni}(v) and (vi).
-One might be tempted to argue as we did for Theorem~\ref{mt:3} to prove (vi) and then deduce (v) from this via a straightforward argument.
+Let $\Perfscr(X)_{\geq 0}=\Perfscr(X)\cap\Dscr_{\qc}(X)_{\geq 0}$.
+Unless $X$ satisfies some kind of regularity hypotheses, $\Perfscr(X)_{\geq 0}$ will not be part of a $t$-structure on $\Perfscr(X)$.
+By~\cite[Lemma~2.7]{bhatt-tannaka}, Now, consider Questions~\ref{q:omni}(v) and (vi).
+One might be tempted to argue as we did for Theorem~\ref{mt:3} to prove (vi) and then deduce (v) from this via the following straightforward argument.

 \begin{lemma} Let $X$ be a quasi-compact and quasi-separated scheme.
 If $\Perf(X)$ admits a unique $\infty$-categorical enhancement, so does $\D_\qc(X)$. \end{lemma}

 \begin{proof} Suppose that $\Cscr$ is an $\infty$-categorical model for $\D_\qc(X)$.
 Then, $\Cscr$ is presentable, compactly generated, and $\Cscr^\omega$ is an $\infty$-categorical model for $\Perf(X)$.
 Hence, by hypothesis, $\Cscr^\omega\we\Perfscr(X)$, whence $\Cscr\we\Ind(\Cscr^\omega)\we\Ind(\Perfscr(X))\we\Dscr_\qc(X)$, as desired. \end{proof}